![]() |

 See, that for SMOTE method we have to split the original data into two: one with just one variable - the class

-, and another with all the other variables, call it X
+variable, call it y, and another with all the other variables, call it X (look at the

 Classification lab for more details about this).